So…you have form tracking set up, leads are coming in and everything is going swimmingly.

 Let’s Start – Capturing Data With a Form Trigger

-So in our example form, we have here, I have now added a new form field here for Company Size.
+So in the example form, we have here, I have added a new form field for Company Size.

 Inspect the Form Trigger Variables and Data Layer